-NOTICE IS HEREBY GIVEN that the fiscal 2015 Annual Meeting of Shareholders of Santa Fe Financial Corporation ("Santa Fe" or the "Company") will be held on February 18, 2016 at 11:00 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 for the purpose of considering and acting on the following:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of Santa Fe Financial Corporation ("Santa Fe" or the "Company") for the fiscal year ended June 30, 2017 will be held on February 27, 2018 at 10:00 A.M. at the Hilton San Francisco Financial District, 750 Kearny Street, San Francisco, CA 94108 for the following purposes:

-- (1) To elect three Directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify the retention of Burr Pilger Mayer, Inc. as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2016; - (3) To transact such other business as may properly come before the Annual Meeting, or any postponements or adjournments thereof.
+- (1) To elect three Directors to serve until the next Annual Meeting or until their successors shall have been duly elected and qualified; - (2) To ratify the retention of Moss Adams LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2018; and - (3) To transact such other business as may properly come before the Annual Meeting, or any postponements or adjournments thereof.

-The Board of Directors has fixed the close of business on January 4, 2016 as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.
+The Board of Directors has fixed the close of business on December 29, 2017 as the record date for determining the shareholders having the right to vote at the Annual Meeting or any adjournment thereof.